kuanyui/writing-utils.el/README.md

 # writing-utils
 Some small tools making editing, writing articles (especially blog articles) more conveniently in Emacs.
-> This package is still under developing, do not use.

 # Packages list
 ## writing-utils.el